EvgeniyaGorobets/PGxVision/README.md

 The author of the package is Evgeniya Gorobets.

-data.table is used to transform data.frames into data.tables in some plotting and gene set analysis functions for faster manipulation and cleaner syntax (*buildVolcanoPlot, buildManhattanPlot, queryGene, expandGeneSets, computeGeneSetSimilarity*).
+`data.table` is used to transform `data.frame`s into `data.table`s in
+some plotting and gene set analysis functions (*buildVolcanoPlot, buildManhattanPlot, queryGene, expandGeneSets, computeGeneSetSimilarity*).
+The `data.table` vignettes were used to create cleaner syntax and optimize table manipulation.

 ggplot2 is used to create non-network plots (buildVolcanoPlot, buildManhattanPlot, buildWaterfallPlot), and igraph is used to create